IFRS 16, certain paras 51-60 lessee disclosures, policies

 Leases

 The Group recognises right of use assets under lease arrangements in which it is the lessee, except for short-term leases (defined as leases with a lease term of 12 months or less) and leases of low value assets.
-Rights to use assets owned by third parties under lease agreements are capitalised at the inception of the lease and recognised on the consolidated balance sheet.
+Rights to use assets owned by third parties under lease agreements are capitalised at the inception of the lease and recognised on the balance sheet.
+Right of use assets are initially measured at the amount of the corresponding lease liability plus lease payments made at or before the commencement day, initial incremental direct costs, asset retirement obligations and less any lease incentives received.
+They are subsequently measured at cost less accumulated depreciation and impairment losses.

 The corresponding liability to the lessor is recognised as a lease obligation within short and long-term borrowings.
-The carrying amount is subsequently increased to reflect interest on the lease liability and reduced by lease payments made.
+The lease liability is initially measured at the discounted present value of the lease payments that are not paid at the commencement date.
+The carrying amount of the lease liability is subsequently increased to reflect interest on the liability and reduced by lease payments made.

-For calculating the discounted lease liability on leases with annual payments of £2 million or more, the implicit rate in the lease is used.
+For calculating the discounted lease liability on leases with annual payments of £2 million or more, or a non-cancellable term of more than 10 years, the implicit rate in the lease is used.
 If this is not available, the incremental borrowing rate with a lease specific adjustment is used.
-If neither of these is available, and for leases with annual payments of less than £2 million, the incremental borrowing rate is used.
+If neither of these is available, and for leases with annual payments of less than £2 million, or a non-cancellable term of 10 years or less, the incremental borrowing rate is used.
 The incremental borrowing rate is the rate of interest at which GSK would have been able to borrow for a similar term and with a similar security the funds necessary to obtain a similar asset in a similar market.

 Finance costs are charged to the income statement so as to produce a constant periodic rate of charge on the remaining balance of the obligations for each accounting period.

-Variable rents are not part of the lease liability and the right of use asset.
+Variable rents which are not linked to an index or a rate are not part of the lease liability and the right of use asset.
 These payments are charged to the income statement as incurred.
 Lease rental costs for short-term and low-value leases which are not capitalised are also charged to the income statement as incurred.

 If modifications or reassessments of lease obligations occur, the lease liability and right of use asset are remeasured.